Billiam/hardcoverapp.koplugin/README.md

 reading status on Hardcover.
 This can be done manually from the [update status](#updating-reading-status) menu, or using the [track progress](#automatically-track-progress) option.

-To clear the currently linked book, touch and hold to the `Linked book` menu item for a moment.
+To clear the currently linked book, tap and hold to the `Linked book` menu item for a moment.

 After selecting a book, you can set a specific edition using the `Change edition` menu item.
 This will present a list of available editions for the currently linked book.
 No manual edition search is available